 As identified in a conditions assessment completed in 2010, the DAC building is beyond repair.
 The building was established as a temporary structure meant to be razed in the 1970s but was adopted as a permanent home that has outlived its viability.
 PARD will provide a new facility in order to continue to provide arts center services in a safe, healthy and sustainable environment.
 This project follows on the heels of the 2018 community engagement process and City Council direction in spring 2019.

 The project is currently in the design phase for the replacement of the existing DAC at a new location in Butler Shores Park.
-Funded by the 2018 Bond Proposition B, the new DAC facility is envisioned to build on the existing core arts programs in an improved environment that can better accommodate the City’s significant demand for affordable access to arts services.
-The conceptual planning and programming documents developed in 2018 with community consultation will serve as basis for this project.
+Funded by the 2018 Bond Proposition B, the new DAC facility will build on the existing core arts programs in an improved environment that can better accommodate Austin’s significant demand for affordable access to arts services.
+The conceptual planning and programming documents developed in 2018 with community consultation serve as basis for this project.

 The goals for this project will build on the DAC’s mission: to support emerging through established artists who create, showcase and experience the arts first hand.
 PARD envisions the DAC as Austin’s cultural living room, where people of all ages, races, ethnicities, abilities, genders, sexual orientations, socio-economic statuses, nationalities and religions gather to create community through the arts.